tartpvule/my-firefox-patches/README.md

 This is in accordance with what the MDN says: "... the second listener will see modifications made by the first listener ..."

+## Bug1421725_WebRequest_central.patch

+Developed against mozilla-central.
+An experimental patch to "fix" Bug 1421725, to be applied to source files.

+Refactor runChannelListener and applyChanges to a separate class to.
+Run and apply changes from blocking listeners sequentially.

+This is in accordance with what the MDN says: "... the second listener will see modifications made by the first listener ..."

 ## monkey_Bug1421725_WebRequest.cfg

 An unholy autoconfig script to monkey patch the changes as seen in Bug1421725_WebRequest.patch.